Supply Chain

 Investment outlook:

-Sustainable fashion is a broad term covering any practice that reduces environmental or social harm — it includes organic materials, fair wages, reduced water use, and more.
-Circular fashion is a specific systems-level approach that focuses on keeping materials in use through closed loops: resale, rental, repair, and recycling.
-All circular fashion is sustainable, but sustainable fashion doesn't always address end-of-life material flows.
+Sustainable fashion is a broad term covering any practice that reduces environmental harm,organic materials, fair wages, reduced water use.
+Circular fashion is a specific systems-level approach keeping materials in closed loops through resale, rental, repair, and recycling.
+The circular fashion market is valued at $5.3–$5.7 billion (₹4,823–₹5,187 crore) growing at 7.8–9.8% CAGR to reach $13.8 billion by 2033.
+All circular fashion is sustainable, but not all sustainable fashion addresses end-of-life material flows.